syntactic sugar for langchain

 Output parsers

-# this code example is complete and should run as it is
+# this example should run as-is

 from langchain_decorators import llm_prompt